Bjonato/GAME1/README.md

 and again to reach the third.
 Rooms two and three contain darker zones where random encounters may happen.
 The encounter rate defaults to 40% but can be tweaked via the `ENCOUNTER_RATE` constant in `main.py`.
+Small wooden signs mark the exits; stand next to one to see the name of the next area (Home, Route 1 and Sewer Entrance).

 When an encounter occurs the screen fades to a simple battle screen.
 The interface shows the player and enemy HP along with a menu containing **Fight**,